sreedy-riis/jMAVSim-Setup/jMAVSim.md

 # Commands
 ### Set Location
-Before building run these commands to set the starting location of the drome.
+Before building, run these commands to set the starting location of the drone.
 The following example uses RIIS office coordinates.
 If lat and long are invalid then the simulator will not build.
 ```console
 cd PX4-Autopilot